IrinaBabkina/Antimicrobial_peptide/README.md

 Transcriptome assembly was performed using Trinity (version 2.8.4) with default parameters (except -min_len, which was equal to 100).
 The assembly quality was estimated by the BUSCO program (version 1.2) with the *arthropoda_db9* database.
 The obtained nucleotide contigs were translated into protein sequences using the  TransDecoder program (version 5.5.0) with default parameters.
 Further analysis was performed using protein sequences.

 ### Known AMP analysis
 To search for known AMP, we performed a blastp search on the database [db_AMP][6] with default parameters (except --sensitive and --max-target-seqs 1).
 The contigs, annotated as "crustin", were selected for further individual analysis.
-The crustin classification tree was constructed (PhyML) and visualized with R (package grep v 2.8.4).
+The crustin classification tree was constructed (PhyML) and visualized with R (package ggtree v 2.8.4).

 To search for homologous sequences of crustins within the published amphipod transcriptomes, we conducted a blast-search of the initial nucleotide sequences found in the TSA database (taxon = amphipoda).